-- 1. Use PCA to obtain a new set of bases (use the training data set, i.e., 2,500 patterns for PCA).
+- 1. First, center the data by subtracting the mean of the whole data from each sample. - 2.
+Then, use PCA to obtain a new set of bases (use the training data set, i.e., 2,500 samples for PCA).
 Plot the eigenvalues in descending order.
-How many components (subspace dimension) would you choose by just looking at this plot? - 2.
-Display the sample mean for the whole training data set as an image (using samples for all classes together).
+How many components (subspace dimension) would you choose by just looking at this plot? - 3.
+Display the sample mean for the whole training data set as an image (using samples for all classes together, but before centering in Step 1).
 Also display the bases (eigenvectors) that you chose as images (e.g., like in Figure 1) and discuss the results with respect to your expectations.

-- 3. Choose different subspaces with dimensions between 1 and 200 (choose at least 20 different subspace dimensions, the more the better), and project the data (project both the training data and the test data using the transformation matrix estimated from the training data) onto these subspaces.
-Train a Gaussian classifier using data in each subspace (do not forget to use half of the data for training and the remaining half for testing). - 4.
+- 4. Choose different subspaces with dimensions between 1 and 200 (choose at least 20 different subspace dimensions, the more the better), and project the data (project both the training data and the test data using the transformation matrix estimated from the training data) onto these subspaces.
+Train a Gaussian classifier using data in each subspace (do not forget to use half of the data for training and the remaining half for testing). - 5.
 Plot classification error vs. the number of components used for each subspace, and discuss your results.
 Compute the classification error for both the training set and the test set (training is always done using the training set), and provide two plots.